austencollins/great-films/README.md

 ####L' avventura - 1960

 In Michelangelo Antonioni’s groundbreaking and controversial arthouse milestone, the mystery of a woman’s disappearance from a Mediterranean island is left unresolved.

+####High Noon - 1952

+In this controversial western classic, Gary Cooper as Will Kane must delay his retirement as town marshal on the morning of his wedding to Grace Kelly in order to face outlaws planning to kill him.
+Three are waiting in and around town for the noon train that will bring their boss.
+Taut drama and crisp characterization examine the town's reaction to Kane's dilemma.
+As noon approaches, his new bride prepares to leave town-and him-based on her Quaker principles of nonviolence.
+His deputy (Bridges) wants to prove himself without Kane around; his former lover (Jurado), who is now seeing the deputy, was once involved with the leader of the men coming to kill him, and has to make choices of her own.

+####Notorious - 1946

+A woman is asked to spy on a group of Nazi friends in South America.
+How far will she have to go to ingratiate herself with them?